 The Inflatable Woman is described as ‘magical realism’, a literary term that somehow feels a bit limiting here given comic books are, by their very nature, already magical in how they describe reality with the shifting perspectives, the rich metaphors, the dream-like sequences.
 There’s a sequence I particularly liked which is an echo of anime film Spirited Away by Hayao Miyazaki, a young girl’s journey of self-discovery.

 The illness journey is one that commands introspection and in this story it’s through writing that Iris finds solace.
 In addition to nursery rhymes and songs are numerous references to writers including Herman Melville and Ernest Hemingway.
 But it’s ultimately poetry that’s turned to—Antonio Machado, Walt Whitman, Robert Louis Stevenson.
 The latter’s poem ‘The Sick Child’ is realised in its entirety in a beautiful sequence of images.

 As Krista Tippett said in a recent interview, “poetry across cultures and across time rises to the surface in moments of crisis and confusion.”
-With The Inflatable Woman, Ball demonstrates how poetry—as well as comics—provides a language for cancer when no other words will do.
+With The Inflatable Woman, Ball demonstrates how poetry—as well as comics—provides a language for the crisis and confusion of cancer when nothing else will do.

-About the reviewer: Sheila Pham is a PhD candidate at the Australian Institute of Health Innovation at Macquarie University.
+About the reviewer: Sheila Ngoc Pham is a PhD candidate at the Australian Institute of Health Innovation at Macquarie University.
 She completed an Erasmus Mundus Master of Bioethics in 2014 and her thesis focused on graphic medicine.
-She adapted it for radio and it was broadcast on Ockham’s Razor – Radio National: How comic books can improve healthcare (link to podcast)
+She adapted it for radio and it was broadcast on Ockham’s Razor, ABC Radio National: How comic books can improve healthcare (link to podcast)